High Seas Treaty: Area-based management tools (ABMTs), including marine protected areas (MPAs)

 Marine protected areas as of 2020 (data from MPAtlas).

 Area-based management tools (ABMTs), including marine protected areas (MPAs) are recognized as key tools for conserving and restoring biodiversity.
 They can be used to protect, preserve and maintain certain areas beyond national jurisdiction.
 Marine protected areas offer a degree of long term conservation, and are already established in some areas.
 However, the protection level of biodiversity varies a lot and the protected areas only cover a small proportion of the areas beyond national jurisdiction.
 Area based management tools can be used for short-term and emergency measures and to address a specific sector.

 The process to establish a tool or a protected area is as follows.
 First, a party under the High Seas treaty has to submit a proposal for an area-based management tool or a marine protected area.
 The proposal has to be based on the best available sciences and information.
 It will be made publicly available and transmitted to the Scientific and Technical Body to be reviewed.
 Hereafter, relevant stakeholders have to be consulted.
 The proposal has to be adopted by consensus - or if this is not possible, three-quarter majority of the representatives present and voting.
 The decision will enter into force within 120 days after the voting, and will be binding for all parties of the treaty.
-However, if a part within the 120 days makes an objection to the decision, an opt-out is possible.
+However, if a party within the 120 days makes an objection to the decision, an opt-out is possible.

 After the treaty text was finalised, it has been reported that the treaty through marine protected areas will protect 30% of the oceans by 2030 - a target adopted at the UN Biodiversity Conference (COP15) in December 2022 - however this is not the case, according to experts.
 The treaty can help to implement the 30 by 30 biodiversity target in the oceans, but it will a require a lot of action by states.